moggieuk/Happy-Hare/README.md

 </details>

-THIS SECTION CONTAINS THE RAW REAME FROM HAPPY-HAREv1
+THIS SECTION CONTAINS THE RAW REAME FROM HAPPY-HARE v1
 <details>
 <summary>ALL THIS NEEDS REWRITING...</summary>